 In early 2023, the marketing shifted from selling data to using your data for personalized AI models.

-Regardless of their change in direction, I want to take a look at Vana's pre-AI-bandwagon choice of language as well as some other similar businesses.
+Regardless of their change in direction, I want to take a look at the choice of language of similar businesses to pre-AI Vana.
 That is, businesses that provide their users a way to sell their personal data (things like Amazon purchase history, Netflix watch history, etc.).
+While I don't believe Vana or similar services are necessarily malicious, how they present themselves to prospective users is revealing.

 If you haven't come across anything like Vana before you might be surprised to find out that the idea is relatively common.
 Datacoup was founded in 2012, Streamlytics in 2019, and Wibson in 2018.
 Interestingly, Wibson's domain and social media accounts are down, and their linkedin now directs to “illow”, a data deletion service.
 Quite the pivot!